greatwall2704/gepa-ii-agent/src/gepa/adapters/anymaths_adapter/README.md

 It is best to upload your custom dataset to the Hugging Face dataset hub to fully utilize `datasets.load_dataset`.

 ### Adapter Design
 This adapter can work for any LiteLLM supported providers (e.g., OpenAI API, HuggingFace, Groq, vLLM, Ollama, etc.).
-For this instance, we opt to choose Ollama to show that **this adapter can work for local use where one has no access to expensive GPUs or paid APIs.** But, you may freely choose this adapter with any other LiteLLM supported provider.
+For this instance, we opt to choose Ollama to show that **this adapter can work for local use where one has no access to expensive GPUs or paid APIs.** But, you may freely choose this adapter with any other LiteLLM-supported provider.

 ### Preparing the seed prompt
 The seed prompt is the initial instruction you provide to the model.
 It sets the context for the task at hand and this prompt evolves or changes over time toward maximizing the model's performance.
 Default failure score (i.e., score if the model outputs incorrectly) is zero.